 To figure out whether cash living might make sense for you, read on.

 Pros of Cash-Only Living

 Spending money the old-fashioned way can offer some significant perks.
-Here are some benefits that come with using cash for all your transactions.
+Here are some benefits that come with paying with cash for all your transactions.

 Using Cash Only Can Help You Budget–and Save